joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 ## How it works

 It adds CSS custom properties (variables) `--1svh`, `--1dvh` and `--1lvh` using JavaScript.
-These correspond to 1 svh, 1 dvh and 1lvh unit respectively.
+These correspond to 1 svh, 1 dvh and 1 lvh unit respectively.
+These custom properties are automatically updated when the viewport size changes.
 You can use CSS `calc()` function to multiply them to your desired size.

 ## How to use